lihovach/AzurePipelines/README.md

 Execution Example (File-Based):

 `python run_ep_scan_from_file.py --apiKey <API_KEY> --scanName <SCAN_NAME> --projectId <PROJECT_ID> --entrypointsFile <FILE_PATH>`

+5. Export Issues Script
+File: export_issue.py

+This script automates the process of fetching vulnerability logs from BrightSec scans, decompressing them, filtering critical issues, and exporting the results into a CSV file for easier analysis and reporting.

+Key Features:

+- Fetches GZIP logs from the BrightSec API using a specified scan ID.
+- Decompresses the logs and filters for vulnerabilities with "High" or "Critical" severity levels.
+- Outputs the filtered vulnerabilities into a structured CSV file with fields like timestamp, severity, type, and URL.
+Execution Example:

+`python3 export_issue.py --api-key <API_KEY> --scan-id <SCAN_ID> --output-dir <OUTPUT_DIRECTORY>`
 ### Usage Examples
 - Create Projects from File:
 Use create_project.py to create multiple projects based on a text file.